 “You know what?
 Fine.—I said fine.
 No, we’ll do it your way….Whatever…No…Okay.
 No, no. Fine.
 Fine.
 Bye.”
-She hung up with more force that was strictly necessary, and dropped the phone on her own bed with a frustrated growl.
+She hung up with more force than was strictly necessary and dropped the phone on her own bed with a frustrated growl.

 “Drew?”
 Thea asked carefully from her corner.

 “Drew,” Amanda confirmed, crossing over to the mirror above her dresser and carefully unpinning her hair from the complicated bun she’d worn all day.

 “Talking or forgetting?”
 Thea asked, marking her spot in the letter for later reading.

 “Neither,” Amanda held up a hand, “I give it, five, four, three,” She counted down on her hand and then pointed to the phone as it started to ring just as she reached zero.
 Amanda smiled at Thea through the mirror.
 I am so very good.”

 “Drew?”
 Thea asked again, this time with a smile.